Pistons (including swapping heads-cylinders-pistons);

 Article 60, sub-section 4

-Decarboning is done for various reasons, but especially to keep compression ratio from increasing, and for keeping hot-spots out of the cylinder head.
-Decarboning of the top end, heads, pistons, etc. on a BMW Airhead Motorcycle, is best done with the pistons and rings removed and separated from each other, and the head disassembled.
-However, I don't really suggest that you take the top end down that far just to de-carbon it.
+Decarboning is done for various reasons, but especially to keep compression ratio from increasing, & for keeping hot-spots out of the cylinder head.
+Decarboning of the top end, heads, pistons, etc. on a BMW Airhead Motorcycle is best done with the pistons & rings removed & separated from each other, & the head disassembled.
+I suggest that you do NOT take the top end down that far just to de-carbon it.
 Leave the valves and springs in the head.
-Removing the head and cylinder enables the head to be soaked in something like Gunk (brand) Hydroseal (up to a week!); or Simple Green (50%, overnight).
+Removing the head & cylinder enables the head to be soaked in something like Gunk (brand) Hydroseal (up to a week!); or Simple Green (50%, overnight).

 It is easy to break the VERY brittle piston rings.
 That is why I usually recommend NOT removing the rings from the piston.
-The piston (with rings still in the piston grooves) can be removed from its rod, and similarly soaked, rotating the rings now and then.
+The piston (with rings still in the piston grooves) can be removed from its rod, and similarly soaked, rotating the rings now & then.
 Removing the piston pin rearwards, after removing the rear piston pin clip, is usually fairly easy, if the piston is heated with a hair-dryer to expand the aluminum (much faster expansion than the steel pin).
-There are both inside and outside piston clips, if you have a 1977, it is a bit of fun.
+There are both inside & outside piston clips in use, if you have a 1977, it is a bit of fun.

-I always replace any clip that was removed.
 DO NOT scratch the pin bore area in the slightest.
 If need-be, use a draw-bar method if the pin is too tight, even with the piston quite hot.
-DO NOT let the rod fall and nick the crankcase!!!!
-There is a correct, and incorrect, inwards side to some clips.
+DO NOT let the rod fall & nick the crankcase!
+There is a correct, & incorrect, inwards side to some clips.
 Do not mess up the piston circlip if you intend to reuse it.
 I replace them every time.
-When removing or installing circlips, do not do more than just the needed amount of pressure and movement.
+When removing or installing clips, do not do more than just the needed amount of pressure & movement.

 HINT: Some will leave the pistons/rings/rod-to-crank all intact, just removing the head and cylinder, and use a heavily soaked rag on the piston, with the liquid being Simple Green.
 This DOES WORK.

 DO NOT glass-bead blast the heads, nor cylinders, nor pistons.
-Hard media will get into everything, and even after very careful cleaning some is left, even into the metal surfaces and may get into all sorts of other areas, like bearings, and upper end areas where they will cause fast wear.
-Besides those problems, blasting pistons with glass beads can easily be overdone, and can cause WEAR just from the blasting, let alone the residues that did not wash/brush out.
+Hard media will get into everything, & even after very careful cleaning some is left, even into the metal surfaces and may get into all sorts of other areas, like bearings, and upper end areas where they will cause fast wear.
+Besides those problems, blasting pistons with glass beads can easily be overdone, can cause WEAR just from the blasting, let alone the residues that did not wash/brush out.
 DO NOT use such blasting media.
+Walnut shells can be used.
 Use of soda or especially CO2 blasting, is fine....the soda method requires a good cleaning afterwards.

 a.
 In 1976 BMW changed the crankcase to